Teo44/ot-harjoitustyo/README.md

 mvn compile exec:java -Dexec.mainClass=noteplayer.player.Main
 ```

-Entering a filepath (with the project folder as root) to a .wav file will play the file.
+Entering a filepath to a .wav file will play the file.

 For testing purposes, two royalty-free tracks have been included in the repository: